dnkorte/DonKCar/README.md

-**This project is currently very much still under development so use or reference at your own risk.**

 This project holds files related to the DonKCar project, which is an implementation of autonomous RC-sized racer.
 The project includes OpenSCAD code to generate 3d-printable chassis that fit a variety